Ubuntu-resume/ubuntu-components/README.md

 git push
 ```

-That’s it.

 ---

 ## 🤖 Automated Publishing

-When changes are pushed to `main`:
+On push to `main`:

 1. GitHub Actions runs
 2. A Version PR is created (if needed)
-3. After merging the Version PR:
+3. After merging that PR:
-   - Only changed packages are published to npm
+   - Only changed packages are published
    - Versions are updated automatically

 No manual `npm publish` is required.